Central sewage treatment plant, Altenburg

 |Location||Altenburg - Germany|

-PORR Civil Engineering has been appointed general contractor for the renovation of Altenburg’s central sewage treatment plant
+PORR Civil Engineering was the general contractor responsible for the conversion and expansion of the sewage treatment plant in Altenburg.© PORR